ncpr1996/blogs_backup/clzqqhv6i00060amc4t41ctiv.md

 ## Network ACL Rules

-* You can add or remove rules from the default network ACL or create new ones for your VPC.
+* For your VPC, you can make new rules or modify the ones that are already in the default network ACL.

-* Changes to a network ACL are automatically applied to its associated subnets.
+* Subnets connected to a network ACL immediately receive updates when changes are made to it.

 * Parts of a network ACL rule include: